rebeccaestes/react-tutorial/tutorial.md

 .createClass is a method built into React that creates an object - hence the curly brackets.
 This object has one method called render.
 We'll define it later.

-Next, we'll write an object that lists the component's properties might look something like this:
+Next, we'll write an object that lists the component's properties:

 ```
 var favorites = {